piyushjajoo/k8s-operators-course/module-06/labs/lab-04-debugging-observability.md

 # Wait for it to be reconciled
 sleep 30

+# The scaffolded code creates a 'metrics-reader' ClusterRole but doesn't bind it.
+# Create a binding for the controller's ServiceAccount to read its own metrics:
+kubectl create clusterrolebinding metrics-reader-binding \
+  --clusterrole=postgres-operator-metrics-reader \
+  --serviceaccount=postgres-operator-system:postgres-operator-controller-manager

-# Get the ServiceAccount token for metrics access
+# Get a token for the ServiceAccount
 TOKEN=$(kubectl create token -n postgres-operator-system postgres-operator-controller-manager)

-# Port forward to the metrics endpoint
+# Port forward to the metrics service
 kubectl port-forward -n postgres-operator-system svc/postgres-operator-controller-manager-metrics-service 8443:8443 &
 sleep 2